Top 12 Difference between Private and Public Administration & Similarities

 Public Administration in the field of study is concerned with the systematic application of public policies and programs formulated by the state.
 It relates to the administrative functions carried out by the government.
 It focuses on providing services to the general public to ensure a good and safe life for people.
 Read the What is Public Administration and Its Definitions article for more details.

-Woodrow Wilson is a father of public administration.
+Woodrow Wilson is the father of public administration.
 In 1887, he first formally recognized it through a well-known article.
 That article’s name is The Study of Administration.

 PA is the art and the science of management as applied to the affair of state.
 Dwight Waldo